TomHo41/umime/README.md

-Clone deafult profile of Chrome
+Clone deafult profile of Chrome.
-Name it selenium-profile
+Name it selenium-profile.
-And change variable location to location to chrome on your disk
+Change variable location to location to chrome on your disk.
+Every exersice change url.